07 Feb Avoid Google SERP Penalties – What You Need to Know!

 The second way is if Google holds you guilty for being involved in unnatural, manipulative link practices, then it may penalize your website affecting your page ranking.
 In these cases, remove such links as soon as possible.

 Sneaky redirect means when a visitor is sent or redirected to the different page than it showed on Google or requested by the visitor.
 Some redirects are intended to delude search engines by showing different content.
 This could also be the result of hacking if your site has been hacked.

-Sneaky redirect is a violation of rules of Google Webmasters.
+Sneaky redirect is a violation of the rules of Google Webmasters.
 This may enforce Google to take action on your website by imposing a penalty and it can lower your ranking.
 Identify and remove such redirects if it is there any.

 If your website is found to be hacked by Google then it may apply manual action on it.
 Google may warn visitors coming to your website and it is infected or being hacked.
-You can lose your rank for the longer period due to this.
-Get rid of vicious code if it is present in your website.
+You can lose your rank for a longer period due to this.
+Get rid of vicious code if it is present on your website.
 Fix your website as soon as possible to save your ranking.

 Your content should be original, specific and high in quality.
 Google may take manual action if it finds your content to be of low value.
 Thin content can cause you to lose your ranking.
 So make your content worthy and attractive as Content alone has the power to boost your ranking.

 Google keeps on changing or updating its algorithm periodically.
 There are few Google Algorithm updates that may affect the ranking of your website or can get it penalized but Google Panda and Google Penguin are the main as they affect the most on the ranking of a website.
 Unlike in manual penalty, you don’t get any notifications for it so it becomes little difficult to identify if your website has been hit by any of these algorithms.

 Google Panda Update